Smoking that first brisket can be intimidating, but with these smoked brisket recipes and tips you should have little trouble.

 Included are a German lager marinade spiced with one habanero pepper, and a sweet-tart citrus marinade with lemon.

-This spicy brisket takes a cue from the flavors of the Southwest...peppers, cumin and more give this one a flavor you won't forget.
-And don't forget to keep it moistened with the moppin' sauce!
+This spicy recipe takes a cue from the flavors of the Southwest...peppers, cumin and more give this one a flavor you won't forget.
+And don't forget to keep it moistened with the mopping sauce!

-Enjoy your Guiness Extra Stout as an Irish marinade for your next brisket.
-Save a couple bottles of the Guiness to wash the brisket down at mealtime!
+Enjoy your Guinness Extra Stout as an Irish marinade for your next brisket.
+Save a couple bottles of the stout to sip during mealtime!